 On Chinese New Year, I visited Chicago’s Chinatown with a friend who also used to live in China.
 The spectrum of emotions we experienced in our few hours there I feel captured my 2+ years abroad.

-While we waited for two of her Chinese friends to meet us for dinner, we wandered around the shops in the cold, feeling foreign and insecure, laughing at some of the tacky products and cluttered stores.
-We entered a dingy “food court” in a basement-like room with a dusty fountain that probably hasn’t been turned on in decades in an effort by the landlord to save money.
+While we waited for two of her Chinese friends to meet us for dinner, we wandered around the shops in the cold, feeling foreign and insecure, laughing at tacky products and cluttered stores.
+We entered a dingy “food court” in a basement with a dusty fountain that probably hasn’t been turned on in decades in an effort by the landlord to save money.

-While I waited to order a snack, strangers cut in front of us.
+While we waited to order a snack, strangers cut in front of us.
 The details of our orders were lost in translation.
-When I finally got my food, it was rotten, and when I asked for my money back, I got the stink-eye from the lady who wouldn’t admit she had sold me a bad product.
+When I finally got my food, it was rotten.
+And when I asked for my money back, I got the stink-eye from the lady who wouldn’t admit she had sold me a bad product.

-As we wandered next into a narrow, crowded grocery store where the familiar smell of fish and grunge mixed poorly with my already queasy stomach, looking through all the weird snacks we had turned to in desperation when we didn’t know what else to cook and eat, I finally turned to my friend and asked, “How did we survive China?”
+As we wandered next into a narrow, crowded grocery store where the familiar smell of fish and grunge mixed poorly with my already queasy stomach and looked through all the weird snacks we had turned to in desperation back in China when we didn’t know what else to cook and eat, I finally turned to my friend and asked, “How did we survive?”

 Sitting around a boiling pot of vegetables and meat, they reminded me of the charm and quirkiness of my old students and friends in China and the delightful chemistry that comes when two cultures combine.
-I remembered so many of the priceless moments I had—the honest, frank questions, their excitement and curiosity, their sense of humor and humility.
+I suddenly remembered so many of the priceless moments we shared—their honest, frank questions, their excitement and curiosity, their sense of humor and humility.

-My American friend and I walked out together, full and laughing, talking over each other to recall all of the memories and people that we still miss.
+My American friend ended our night full and laughing, talking over each other as we recalled all the memories and people that we still miss.